 The Daniel Fast is a partial fast typically lasting 21 days and done for a variety of spiritual and physical reasons.
 For me, it is a faith exercise and demonstration that has benefits in all areas–including the waistline!
 During this fast, I only drink water (sometimes with a slice of lemon) and only eat fruits, veggies, whole grains, nuts, seeds, beans, and legumes.
 Generally, this means no processed food, which is not a huge deal for me as I tend to shop the perimeter when I hit the grocery store anyway.

 No sweeteners, meat, fried foods, refined grains, or dairy are allowed.
 And, if y’all know me then you know that sugar is the HARDEST thing for me to avoid.
 I’ve seen people do the fast different ways: for shorter or longer lengths of time, with or without salt, drinking non-dairy milks and vegetable juices.
 Some do not use any oil.
 You just have to determine what is right for you.
-For example, the first time around, I used this date honey recipe but now I’m just fine without it.
+For example, the first time around, I used this date honey recipe as a sugar substitute but now I’m just fine without it.

 Helpful Daniel Fast Resources